What the HIPAA Security Rule Requires for Security Awareness Training

 - Password management (D): Documented procedures for creating, changing, and safeguarding passwords.
 Training should cover password hygiene, Multi-Factor Authentication (MFA) enrollment, and the risk of credential reuse across systems.

 Understanding the distinction between required and addressable helps you build a program that is both defensible and proportionate to your organization's risk profile.
-A thorough HIPAA security risk analysis — required separately under 45 CFR §164.308(a)(1) — identifies which specifications carry the most weight for your specific environment and produces a gap analysis you can act on.
+A thorough HIPAA security risk analysis — required separately under 45 CFR §164.308(a)(1) — identifies which specifications carry the most weight for your specific environment.

 Who Must Receive HIPAA Security Awareness Training